-(1) We perform network services and customer support functions 24 hours a day, 365 days a year at these locations.
+We perform network services and customer support functions 24 hours a day, 365 days a year at these locations.

-(2) These properties are used by subsidiaries that are less than wholly-owned by the Company.
+These properties are used by subsidiaries that are less than wholly-owned by the Company.

-(3) We have multiple gateways (25) throughout the Western part of the U.S. that support the SPACEWAY 3 and EchoStar XVII satellites.
+We have multiple gateways throughout the Western part of the U.S. that support the SPACEWAY 3 and EchoStar XVII satellites.

-(4) In addition to the above properties, we lease rack and roof top space in 210 designated market areas throughout the U.S. to collect and broadcast local channels that are used by the ET segment.
+In addition to the above properties, we lease rack and roof top space in 210 designated market areas throughout the U.S. as well as San Juan, Puerto Rico to collect and broadcast local channels that are used by the ET segment.